What Is AI Slop? Why Low-Quality AI Content Is Destroying Trust and SEO in 2026

 - Zero original research or insights

-Smart AI Workflows:
+Smart AI workflows:

-- AI assists human expertise and research
+- AI supports human expertise and research

 - Structured prompts based on proven frameworks